 The Department's Tanner Philosophy Library, also located in Angell Hall, is a gem.
-Its non-circulating collection includes over six thousand monographs and forty print journal subscriptions.
-There is easy access to online books and journals available at the University Library through the Tanner online catalog.
+Its non-circulating collection includes over six thousand monographs and a selection of print journal subscriptions.
+Tanner has its own online catalog for Tanner holdings.
 The Library also holds Michigan Philosophy dissertations since 1950 and a special collection from the private library of the late William Frankena.
 The two main rooms of the Library provide yet an additional option for graduate work space.
 And just across the quad, Michigan’s University Library is among the top ten academic libraries in the country.

 Ann Arbor offers many advantages as a place to live and do philosophy.
 Located thirty minutes west of the Detroit Metropolitan Airport, Ann Arbor is a city of 110,000.
 Only forty miles from Detroit and Windsor, Ontario, it combines the intimacy of a moderate sized university town with rich and diverse cultural resources (especially in music), and the advantages of a large metropolitan area.
 Many graduate students will take advantage of the easy access to Chicago and Toronto for weekend excursions or conferences.